 Benefits of Essential Oils

-In 2003, there was only one company that I knew of that sold therapeutic-grade essential oils in the United States: Young Living Essential Oils.
-Today, dōTERRA (a break-off from YL) now sells them.
-Both companies are located in Utah—a few miles from each other.
-I’ve taken numerous classes from YL and from the people who started dōTERRA.
-I’ve used oils from BOTH companies and despite what some people say regarding the different concentrations of oils from the companies, it’s not true…both are highly concentrated oils (just different names for blended oils).
+There are 2 main companies in the United States that sell therapeutic-grade essential oils: Young Living Essential Oils.
+Today, dōTERRA (a break-off from YL).
+I’ve used oils from BOTH companies and despite what some people say regarding the different concentrations of oils from the companies, it’s not true…both are excellent quality.

 Whichever company you decide to buy from—you won’t be sorry—they’re amazing!

 Essential oils are aromatic compounds distilled from flowers, trees, roots, bushes, shrubs, and seeds.
 They are antibacterial, antiviral, and antimicrobial.
 Unlike vegetable oils, they do not go rancid or clog the pores.

 The chemical make-up of oils is very complex and consists of hundreds of different and unique chemical compounds.
 Unlike herbs, essential oils are highly concentrated and more potent.